kpayyam1998/SQL_Query_Generator/README.md

-# SQL Query generator application
+# SQL Query generator application using OPENAI and GeminiAI

 ### Create one environment